Becksteinlab/lammps/doc/src/fix_smd_wall_surface.rst

 image.

-The *fflag1* setting of *dump image fix* determine whether the wall will be rendered as triangles (1) or as a mesh of cylinders (2) or both (3).
+The *fflag1* setting of *dump image fix* determine whether the wall will be rendered as a set of connected triangles (1) or as a mesh of cylinders (2).

-The *fflag2* setting determines the diameter of the cylinders for an *fflag1* setting of either 2 or 3.
+If using triangles, the *fflag2* setting determines the transparency of the triangles and must use a value between 0.0 (invisible) and 1.0 (fully opaque).
+If using a mesh of cylinders, the *fflag2* setting determines the diameter of the cylinders.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""